 GMIG’s CON 360 Contracting for Decision Makers course is a DAU certified equivalency course recommended for Level II contracting personnel requiring Level III certification.
 Utilizing realistic classroom exercises, students work as teams to develop sound business decisions and innovative solutions for the resolution of complex acquisition scenarios in the roles of expert business advisers.

-Contract Administration and Negotiation Techniques in a Supply Environment In this case-based course, students apply Contracting concepts and techniques learned in pre-requisite courses to meet customer supply requirements and resolve complex Contracting issues.
-Special emphasis is placed on applying legal concepts from CON 216, intermediate pricing concepts from CON 270, and negotiation techniques from HBS 428.
+In this case-based course, students apply Contracting concepts and techniques learned in prerequisite courses to meet customer supply requirements and resolve complex Contracting issues.
+Special emphasis is placed on applying legal concepts from CON 216, pricing concepts introduced in CON 170, and negotiation techniques from HBS 428.
 Students experience the full spectrum of Contracting processes and issues by following a supply requirement through all phases of the acquisition life cycle, from acquisition planning through contract close-out.
-Research, analysis, and communication skills are honed through development and presentation of a critical thinking project requiring in-depth focus on one area of Contracting.
+Research, analysis, and communication skills are honed through the development and presentation of a critical thinking project requiring in-depth focus on one area of Contracting.
 Negotiation skills are sharpened through active student participation in two simulated contract negotiations.

 Contracting Officer Representative Refresher/Contracting Officer Representatives Refresher (COR Refresher) is a comprehensive course of the acquisition process and contract administration from the perspective of the technical manager/COR.
 This course covers all 28 areas of requirement for FAI/FAC/DAU certification.
 Students have opportunities to learn and practice the duties of the COR and Contracting Officer.
 This comprehensive course is valuable to anyone involved in the acquisition process.